SFI closure and transition to future farming schemes

 Not in a priority category?

 If you are not in a priority category, you may need to wait for invitation rounds to expand, or consider alternative schemes.
 Countryside Stewardship Capital Grants are available through periodic funding rounds without invitation requirements.
-When SFI reopens in June/September 2026, that will offer a more accessible route for environmental payments.
+When the SFI 2026 application windows open (30 June 2026 for small farms and those without ELM revenue agreements, September 2026 for all), that will offer a more accessible route for environmental payments.

 CSHT offers a comprehensive menu of environmental actions organised into categories.
 The scheme includes 99 base actions that can be applied independently, plus 33 supplemental actions that must be combined with base actions.